 Hi future student and welcome back to our English students from the past!

-This is our new price list for classes in 2021 (and new classes from October 2020).
+This is our new price list for classes in 2022.

 As many of you will notice it is almost exactly the same, as we haven't really raised prices in 10 years.
 If fact, we have NEW SPECIAL DISCOUNTS FOR GROUP CLASSES............